New static proxies. Full control. Stable operation.

 How to find your proxy server address and port

-Proxy servers help protect your privacy, bypass geographic restrictions, and ensure secure data access.
 But how do you determine which proxy is used on your device and check its address and port?
 In this article, we’ll explore where to find proxy server address and port settings, how to check them on computers, mobile devices, or browsers, and answer common questions about verifying an active proxy.

 Why proxy servers and their parameters matter

 What is a proxy server address?
 It’s the IP address of the server handling your connection.
 What is a proxy port?
 It’s the communication channel used, such as 192.168.1.1:8080.
 Knowing how to know your proxy server address and port allows you to troubleshoot connection issues or confirm your traffic is secure.
+Proxies can also help protect against tracking, targeted attacks, and certain forms of surveillance.

 Where to check proxy settings